PrestaShop/example-modules/demoextendsymfonyform1/README.md

-# Demonstration of how to insert an inputs inside the Symfony form
+# Demonstration of how to insert an input inside a Symfony form

 Learn using identifiable object and grid hooks.